 - Aged cheeses and processed meats (including pizza and hot dogs)

 - Pickled foods

 - Bread and crackers containing cheese

 Sufferers who believe that tyramine triggers their headaches can try a Low Tyramine Diet to determine which foods on the list might be causing their headaches.

 Food additives, or substances added to food to preserve flavor or enhance appearance, can also trigger headache.
 Examples of foods that contain additives:

 - Processed meats

 - Foods that contain yellow (annatto) food coloring,

 - Soy sauce

-The NHF suggests tracking what triggers your headaches by keeping a diary of the foods you eat.
-You should see if eliminating these foods from your diet one at a time reduces the frequency of your headaches.
+The NHF suggests tracking what triggers your headache by keeping a diary of the foods you eat.
+You should see if eliminating these foods from your diet one at a time reduces the frequency of your headache attacks.